xinqian-mit/API_Phonons/Readme.md

 apt-get install texlive-latex-recommended
 ```

-The python executable bandplot is used to export band.yaml files to text, new version of
-phonopy-bandplot by phonopy doesn't have this function anymore, but using bandplot requires
-phonopy installed.

 #### lammps with the python interface
 When compiling lammps as python library, remember to do the following: